brian-campbell/sms_spam_detector/README.md

 The directory `Resources` contains a file `SMSSpamCollection.csv` that is the data input for the Challenge.

 ## Technical Requirements
-The code for the Challenge is in forecasting_net_prophet.ipynb.
-This file is a Jupyter Notebook and requires an appropriate jupyter, pandas, prophet, and python tooling installed.
+The code for the Challenge is in `gradio_sms_text_classification.ipynb.` This file is a Jupyter Notebook and requires an appropriate jupyter, pandas, prophet, and python tooling installed.
 This can include environmental containers such a anaconda, etc. It can also be executed inside of an IDE such as Visual Studio Code.
 The code requires python 3.10 or greater.

-The file forecasting_net_prophet_orig.ipynb is the original starter file provided for the challenge.
-It is part of the project for reference only.
-The directory Resources contains the data file client_dataset.csv provided for the challenge.

 ## Run the code